Intro

 I’ve had my composites break within the 30-day limit, while others have lasted over two years.

 Aside from breakage, I’ve had to adapt to the feel of lighter sticks.
-This is also holds true when changing brands, kickpoints and stick flexes.
+This also holds true when changing brands, kickpoints and stick flexes.

 Because composite shafts are hollow inside, you can sometimes feel the shock resonate from the stick to your hands.